JPmbagwu/PHSX815_Week6/README.md

 # PHSX815_Week6

-This program is available in this repository:
+These programs are available in this repository:

 * Trap_Gauss_Python.py [Python]. which compares the trapezoidal rule with the Gaussian Quadrature methods, or numerical integration to evaluate a function in a finite interval.
 * MCIntegrate_Python.py [Python].